-The reason we hold the Bible to be our rule for faith and practice can be summed up in one biblical passage: “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16–17; NASB).
-We notice two things regarding Scripture from this verse: 1) It is “inspired by God" and 2) It is “profitable” for Christian living.
-We can come up with definitions for the various things Scripture is profitable for (reproof, correction, etc.).
-What really needs to be defined is what is meant by "inspired by God?"
+The doctrine of inspiration is the teaching that the Bible is God-breathed and is therefore our infallible rule for faith and practice.
+If the Bible is simply the work of the human imagination, then there is no compelling reason to follow its doctrines and moral guidelines.
+The Bible itself makes the bold claim to be God-breathed: “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16–17).
+We notice two things regarding Scripture in this verse: 1) it is “inspired by God,” and 2) it is “profitable” for Christian living.

 1. The neo-orthodox view of inspiration

 2. The dictation view of inspiration

 4. The view of plenary verbal inspiration